Natural Resources Restoration Projects

 Long Lake Regional Park

-Long Lake Oak Woodland Restoration Project
+Oak Woodland Restoration

 This project was a continued restoration effort that started through volunteers and donations on 20 acres of oak savanna and woodlands within Long Lake Regional Park.
 The restoration expanded to include another five acres, for a total of 25 acres of woodland restored.
 The restoration included the removal of woody exotic and invasive species, and removal of larger trees, such as boxelder, cottonwood and some conifers, to decrease the encroachment on the oak trees and field areas being converted to oak savanna.
 Clearing took place in the winter of 2017 and tree material was removed or burned on site.
 A prescribed burn took place through sections of the restored areas in the spring of 2017 and 2019, followed by plantings of native seed and oak tree seedlings.